KayMaks/RepData_PeerAssessment1/PA1_template.md

 ### Make a histogram of the total number of steps taken each day and Calculate and report the mean and median total number of steps taken per day

-First, we need to group and sum up the different groups of data
+First, we need to group and sum up the different groups of data:

 ``` r
 totalNew <- activityNew %>%